fb-pixel

 Cast iron dutch oven in the oven with a loaf of artisan bread inside.

-Remove the bread from the dutch oven and place it on a cooling rack for a few minutes.
-Slice, slather with homemade butter, carrot top pesto, or serve with dream cheese and enjoy!
+Step 8: Remove the bread from the Dutch oven and place it on a cooling rack for a few minutes before slicing.
+Serve warm.

-Loaf of artisan bread on a cooling rack.
+Loaf of no knead artisan bread on a counter with ingredients in the background.

 Vertical shot of a loaf of artisan bread on a cooling rack.